home-assistant/developers.home-assistant/docs/entity_registry_disabled_by.md

 ## Integrations offering options to control disabled_by

 Some integrations will want to offer options to the user to control which entities are being added to Home Assistant.
-For example, the Unifi integration might want to offer to only include wireless clients but exclude wired clients.
-Another example is that the Hue integration offers an option to make the groups defined inside Hue available in Home Assistant.
+For example, the Unifi integration offers options to enable/disable wireless and wired clients.

 Integrations can offer options to users either via [configuration.yaml](configuration_yaml_index) or using an [Options Flow](config_entries_options_flow_handler.md).

 If this option is offered by integrations, you should not leverage the disabled_by property in the entity registry.
-Instead, when enabled, all entities that are no longer going to be added to Home Assistant should be unloaded and removed from the entity registry.
+Instead, if entities are disabled via a config options flow, remove them from the device and entity registry.